-It's an Added Incentive for Buyers
+It's an incentive for buyers

-Offering a home warranty can be a good incentive to potential buyers.
+Offering a home warranty can be a good incentive for potential buyers.
 New and experienced buyers alike appreciate the safety net that a home warranty provides.
-The last thing they’ll want to do is get trapped with unexpected expenses on their new home.
-Especially if the home’s appliances are a few years old, a home warranty can save them money.
+The last thing they'll want to do is get trapped with unexpected expenses on their new home.
+Especially if the home's appliances are a few years old, a home warranty can save them money.

 Any home that might be considered hard-to-sell will greatly benefit from a home warranty.
 For example, if you're selling an older home, providing a warranty is a no-brainer.
 For buyers who are drawn to the visual charm of an older home but who balk at the thought of out-of-date or worn-down appliances, a warranty gives added peace-of-mind.